lyz-code/blue-book/docs/terraform.md

 Oracle Cloud Infrastructure, OVH, or VMware vSphere as well as OpenNebula and OpenStack.

+# Installation

+Go to the [releases page](https://github.com/hashicorp/terraform/releases), download the latest release, decompress it and add it to your `$PATH`.

 # Tools

 * [tfschema](https://github.com/minamijoyo/tfschema): A binary that allows you